chiro999/graph_algorithms/README.md

 ## Floyd-Warshall Algorithm
 The Floyd-Warshall algorithm is a multi-source shortest path algorithm that works by computing the shortest path between all pairs of vertices in the graph using dynamic programming.

+## Binary Search Tree
+A Binary Search Tree (BST) is a special type of binary tree in which the left child of a node has a value less than the node’s value and the right child has a value greater than the node’s value.
+This property is called the BST property and it makes it possible to efficiently search, insert, and delete elements in the tree.
+The root of a BST is the node that has the largest value in the left subtree and the smallest value in the right subtree.
+Each left subtree is a BST with nodes that have smaller values than the root and each right subtree is a BST with nodes that have larger values than the root.